chengulatj/ATSPM_Aggregation/README.md

 ├── split_failures/
 ...etc...
 ```

 Inside each folder, there will be a CSV file named `test_prefix.csv` with the aggregated performance data.
-The prefix can be used for example by setting it to the run date.
+The prefix can be used, for example, by setting it to the run date.
 Or you can output everything to a single folder.

 A good way to use the data is to output as parquet to separate folders, and then a data visualization tool like Power BI can read in all the files in each folder and create a dashboard.
-For example see: [Oregon DOT ATSPM Dashboard](https://app.powerbigov.us/view?r=eyJrIjoiNzhmNTUzNDItMzkzNi00YzZhLTkyYWQtYzM1OGExMDk3Zjk1IiwidCI6IjI4YjBkMDEzLTQ2YmMtNGE2NC04ZDg2LTFjOGEzMWNmNTkwZCJ9)
+For example, see: [Oregon DOT ATSPM Dashboard](https://app.powerbigov.us/view?r=eyJrIjoiNzhmNTUzNDItMzkzNi00YzZhLTkyYWQtYzM1OGExMDk3Zjk1IiwidCI6IjI4YjBkMDEzLTQ2YmMtNGE2NC04ZDg2LTFjOGEzMWNmNTkwZCJ9)

+## Performance Measures

+The following performance measures are included:

+- Actuations
+- Arrival on Green
+- Communications (MaxView Specific, otherwise "Has Data" tells when controller generated data)
+- Coordination (MaxTime Specific)
+- Detector Health
+- Pedestrian Actuations, Services, and Estimated Volumes
+- Split Failures
+- Splits (MaxTime Specific)
+- Terminations
+- Timeline Events
+- Yellow and Red Actuations

+*Coming Soon:*
+- Total Pedestrian Delay
+- Pedestrian Detector Health

+Detailed documentation for each measure is coming soon.

+## Release Notes

+### Version 1.6.0 (July 29, 2024)

+#### Bug Fixes / Improvements:
+- Improved performance for arrival_on_green, split_failures, and yellow_red by filtering out unused phase events.
+- Now using a stable version of DuckDB (1.0.0).
+- Now saves unmatched events from timeline events, to be loaded in next time.
+This assumes running on a schedule like every 15 minutes.
+- output_file_prefix is no longer required when saving.

+#### New Features:
+- Set a max number of days for unmatched events before removal to prevent accumulation over time.
+- Added verbose option to set level of print/debug statements.
+- `.to_sql()` method now returns SQL string instead of executing it, for debugging or executing on other platforms.

+## Future Plans

+- Integration with [Ibis](https://ibis-project.org/) for compatibility with any SQL backend.
+- Implement use of detector distance to stopbar for Arrival on Green calculations.
+- Develop comprehensive documentation for each performance measure.

+## Contributing

+Ideas and contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.